Your Pay Monthly Mobile Agreement

 (c) that the SIM Card will at all times remain our property and you are not entitled to resell or distribute the SIM Card or the Service to anyone else;

-(d) that we sometimes may need to send information to you such as: (i) security information to your SIM Card by text message (like checking you are who you say you are when you sign up online for one of our or a third party's Additional Services) or (ii) information to allow access to some security features directly from your Mobile Phone/Equipment (like changing the Personal Identification Number (PIN) to access your voicemail remotely); or (iii) information to notify you of end of contract costs or allow you to make tariff changes, and you need to make sure that nobody else can use your SIM Card to access this kind of security information;
+(d) that we sometimes may need to send security information to your SIM Card by text message (like checking you are who you say you are when you sign up online for one of our or a third party's Additional Services) or to allow access to some security features directly from your Mobile Phone/Equipment (like changing the Personal Identification Number (PIN) to access your voicemail remotely) and that you need to make sure that nobody else can use your SIM Card to access this kind of security information;

 (f) to cooperate with us in our reasonable security checks.